The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-At first sight, this strategy seems to be appropriate to satisfy the operational criterion of empirical adequacy.
-Although this is true in typical cases, such as the ones with Schrödinger's cats, we believe that the first operational requirement of empirical adequacy cannot always be satisfied even with the introduction of the projection postulate.
-There are two concrete situations in which this scenario occurs.
-Firstly, if we cannot say anything about the nature and behaviour of the physical system in question until it is observed then what has happened in the past ends up being beyond the descriptive scope of the theory.
+First and foremost, internal observers deny claim (2) (i.e., that the physical state always evolves unitarily according to the Schrödinger equation) by introducing an additional postulate into QM, called the \emph{projection postulate}.
+This collapse mechanism somehow makes the macroscopic superposition ``disappear'', such that one can effectively predict that the final state of the system after the measurement takes place is represented by the eigenvector corresponding to the measured outcome.
+At first sight, this strategy seems to be appropriate to satisfy the instrumental empirical adequacy criterion.
+Although this is true in typical cases, such as the ones with Schrödinger's cats, we believe that the first instrumental requirement of empirical adequacy cannot always be satisfied even with the introduction of the projection postulate.
+There is a concrete situation in which this scenario occurs: if we cannot say anything about the nature and behaviour of the physical system in question until it is observed then what has happened in the past ends up being beyond the descriptive scope of the theory.
 This situation, apart from being at odds with classical accounts of causality,\footnote{Some would justify this situation by assuming that the realisation of present facts causes facts in the past to be realised (an effect precedes its cause in time).
-This unfamiliar account of causality, called ‘retrocausality’, has been plainly discussed in \citep{backcausation}.} drastically reduces the empirical domain of the theory to the present state of affairs, implying some temporal limitation in the way the theory can be empirically adequate in its operational form.
-Secondly, recent thought experiments have demonstrated that the projection postulate is not always an appropriate tool for prediction because there are concrete physical systems upon which the application of this formal apparatus leads to incorrect predictions.
-In order to clarify this point, we shall appeal to a well-known extension of the famous Wigner’s friend experiment, which is summarized as follows.
+This unfamiliar account of causality, called ‘retrocausality’, has been plainly discussed in \citep{backcausation}.} drastically reduces the empirical domain of the theory to the present state of affairs.
+Thus, FRQM is solely interpreted as a predictive recipe effectively applied in measurement situations, implying some temporal limitation in the way FRQM can be empirically adequate in the instrumental form.